 - The school day finishes at 4pm

 - All Senior School pupils can stay for Homework Club (4pm to 5.30pm).
-This is provided at no extra charge and there is no need to book
+This is provided at no extra charge.

 - Wrap care (from 7am to 7pm) is available at additional cost.

 The Radnor House Sevenoaks Lunch